washingtonyachtclub/documents/WYC_Policies.md

 ##### Lake Sailor Specialty
 The Lake Sailor Specialty Rating may be given to a Member holding a Double-Handed Intermediate Rating who has displayed additional skill and judgment in sailing Daysailers.
 The Lake Sailor Rating allows the Member to sail any Daysailer in winds less than 15 knots in Lake Washington, north of the Evergreen Point Floating Bridge and south of Sand Point, during daylight hours.
 The wind speed is to be determined at the place where the boat is being sailed.

+##### Performance Boat Specialty Rig Ratings
+The Performance Boats may be sailed by any Member who has a Double-Handed Intermediate Rating and demonstrates to a Chief the rigging procedure for that specific boat.

 ##### Daysailer Electric Outboard Specialty Rig Rating
 Daysailers may be sailed with an electric outboard of no more than 6 horsepower by DH intermediate or above who demonstrate to a Chief who has this rating the correct usage and installation of the electric outboards as well as proper docking, safety, and competency.
 The electric outboards shall only be used for the appropriate vessels (daysailers).